-CUCC_WARN_FLAGS Warning flags for the CUCC compiler, their use depends on the type of warnwarnings used during compilation (Section B2.4.4).
+CUCC_WARN_FLAGS Warning flags for the CUCC compiler, their use depends on the type of warnings used during compilation (Section B2.4.4).

-CXX_WARN_FLAGS Warning flags for the C++ compiler, their use depends on the type of warnings warnings used during compilation (Section B2.4.4).
+CXX_WARN_FLAGS Warning flags for the C++ compiler, their use depends on the type of warnings used during compilation (Section B2.4.4).

-F90_WARN_FLAGS Warning flags for the Fortran 90 compiler, their use depends on the type of
+F90_WARN_FLAGS Warning flags for the Fortran 90 compiler, their use depends on the type of warnings used during compilation (Section B2.4.4).

-F77_WARN_FLAGS Warning flags for the Fortran 77 compiler, their use depends on the type of
+F77_WARN_FLAGS Warning flags for the Fortran 77 compiler, their use depends on the type of warnings used during compilation (Section B2.4.4).